pokumars/chat-data-oheneba/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `node index.js`

+Runs the app in the production mode mode.<br />
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+The page is served up using an express.js server

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Some cool things
+saves token to local storage
+deployed to heroku
+scripts for rebuilding project and auto deploying to heroku when I make changes 5-second Notifications in app serves production build through an express server

 #### About
-This is a take home assignment for Jr SW Devs/ summer trainees position at
+This is a take home assignment for Jr SW Devs/summer trainees position at giosg React App production build served up using an express/node server from heroku